gingerhome/gingee/docs/ai-context/ai-context.md

 <a name="module_html"></a>

 ## html
 A module for parsing and manipulating HTML using [Cheerio](https://cheerio.js.org/).
 It provides functions to load HTML from strings, files, and URLs, allowing for easy querying and manipulation of HTML documents.
-This module is particularly useful for web scraping, data extraction, and HTML manipulation tasks in GingerJS applications.
+This module is particularly useful for web scraping, data extraction, and HTML manipulation tasks in Gingee applications.
 It abstracts the complexities of working with raw HTML, providing a simple and consistent API for developers.
 It leverages the Cheerio library to provide a jQuery-like syntax for traversing and manipulating the HTML structure.
 It supports both synchronous and asynchronous operations, making it flexible for various use cases.

 * [html](#module_html)